yellowcath/PhotoMovie/README.md

 Class Diagram
 ![image](https://github.com/yellowcath/PhotoMovie/raw/master/readme/PhotoMovie.png)

-- **MovieSegment**:Each movie segment has a specific length of time during which images are played in a specific way.
+- **MovieSegment**:Each MovieSegment has a specific length of time during which images are played in a specific way.
 For example
 >ScaleSegment will do scale animation.
 >EndGaussianBlurSegment will do a gaussian blur animation from clear to blurry
-- **PhotoMovie**:PhotoMovie stands for the Movie itself，A complete photo movie consists of a PhotoSource and a series of MovieSegment，images are allocated to MovieSegment through PhotoAllocator.
+- **PhotoMovie**:PhotoMovie stands for the Movie itself，A complete PhotoMovie consists of a PhotoSource and a series of MovieSegment，images are allocated to MovieSegment through PhotoAllocator.

 - **MovieLayer**:MovieLayer provides the ability to render multilayer effects for MovieSegment ， such as SubtitleLayer with subtitle demonstrations

-- **IMovieFilter**:provides filters for the entire photo movie
+- **IMovieFilter**:MovieFilter provides filters for the entire PhotoMovie.

 - **MovieRenderer**:The MovieRenderer's function is to render the photo movie to the specified output interface, such as TextureView (GLTextureMovieRender), GLSurfaceView(GLSurfaceMovieRenderer)